bitrix24/b24restdocs/api-reference/crm/contacts/events/on-crm-contact-user-field-delete.md

 {% endnote %}

-> Event Name: **onCrmContactUserFieldDelete**
->
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can subscribe: any user

-The `onCrmContactUserFieldDelete` event is triggered when a custom field is deleted from a contact.
+The event `onCrmContactUserFieldDelete` is triggered when a custom field is deleted from a contact.

-## What the handler receives
+## What the Handler Receives

-Data is sent as a POST request {.b24-info}
+Data is transmitted as a POST request {.b24-info}

 ```json
 {